TomFrankly/pipedream-notion-voice-notes/helpers/instructions.md

 ## Compatibility

 This workflow will work with any Notion database.
-It is currently configured to support **Dropbox** for audio file uploads.
-More cloud storage providers are coming in future releases.

 ### Upgrade Your Notion Experience